Why You Should Switch Up Your Workout Routine

 - Yoga Warrior.
 You’ve dedicated yourself to the practice of yoga and have been improving your three-legged dog.
 Your physical balance is insane, but how’s your workout routine balance?
 Find the rhythm you love so much in timed strength intervals that will challenge you in high-intensity sets.

 This week: Brave the HIIT studio and push your heartrate to new heights.
 It’s great for your body to be challenged in a new way, and 5-minute strength intervals will work all major muscles groups while keeping your heartrate high.
 The timed intervals will move quickly and you might just find a new rhythm.

 Settling into a routine can be a great way to consistently work toward your goals and keep yourself focused on progress.
-However, you need variety to push past your plateau and keep seeing progress in your mental and physical strength.
-Stepping out of your comfort zone can be intimidating, so enlist a friend to try a new class style with you.
+However, you need to switch up your workout routine to push past your plateau and keep seeing progress in your mental and physical strength.
+Stepping out of your comfort zone and can be intimidating, so enlist a friend to try a new class style with you.
 You’ve got this!